Course Information

 participate in section and Wednesday classroom discussions.

-Papers: Five 1-page (single-spaced) responses to the readings based on the weekly discussion questions (see Study Guide).
+Papers: Four 1-page (single-spaced) responses to the readings based on the weekly discussion questions (see Study Guide).
+Your Environmental Ethic (6 pages, double-spaced).
 For due dates see Assignments.
 Late

 Creative Project: Your own creative response to